msatyan/MyNodeC/README.md

 # [Node C Extension](https://msatyan.github.io/MyNodeC/)
-A Sample node.js C Addons module by using N-API with CMake.js to build it.
+A Sample node.js C/C++ Addons module by using N-API & node-addon-api along with CMake.js to build the native module.
+Also a SneakPeek into google V8 engine optimization while executing JavaScript (JS) code.

 If you are new to node.js native (C/C++) Addons and starting the groundwork for creating one then you may come across many approaches such as V8, NAN, node-addon-api, N-API, node-gyp, CMake.js etc. For a new module the best choice could be to use **N-API** (or its C++ wrapper class **node-addon-api**).